josefelixsandoval/cp202-a1q1/README.md

 You do have to think a bit: for example, what should you rename a file called 'js.js'?
 > Hint: look at the context of where it is (or it should be) and then rename it accordingly.

-Your solutions should be inside a folder 'q1' and then have a 'www' root with properly named sub directories and properly named files.
+Your solution should be inside a folder 'q1' and then have a 'www' root with properly named sub directories and properly named files.

 Look at the section on how to submit your assignment here: https://github.com/josefelixsandoval/wlu/blob/master/ASSIGNMENT1.md#submitting-your-assignment